larson-group/quadtune/tuning_files/README_tuning.md

 ## Getting started

-1) Use `requirements.txt` to import needed python libraries.
-E.g., use your IDE or at the command line type
-`pip install -r requirements.txt`.
+1) Make sure you installed all used python libraries from `requirements.txt` as described in the top-level `README.md`.

 2) QuadTune has no namelist file, but you may copy `configs_tests/config_v1_paper_test.py` into `tuning_files` and specify the configuration of your tuning run,